top of page

 Practical Implementation: What Athlete Centred Coaching Looks Like in Action

 Sessions should reflect the informational complexity of competition.
-This includes variability, opposition, time constraints and authentic decision making opportunities.
+This includes variability, opposition, time constraints, and authentic decision-making opportunities.

-2. Using questioning as a pedagogical tool
+2. Using Questioning as a Pedagogical Tool

 • “What options did you see?”